cdl-geneseo/geneseo-dictionary/B/Brodie-freak.md

 # Brodie freak

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brodie freak

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 NN-38% of peole surveyed identified this term as students who frequent Brodie.
 See also ''Brodie-ite''.
 S99 NN: Identified by students, but shown to be falling out of usage in speech.